ArianFiroozi/CN-CA4-base/README.md

 # *TODO*
 File read and write is implemented and packet generation is handled.
 You will need to edit sendTcpPackets function and add tcp ACK to processPackets inside PC.cpp.

 For sending control packets, you will possibly need to edit PC::tick as well as creating a new buffer to process control packets separately.

 # *UI Elements*
-tick count: controls number of ticks emitted during the execution tick duration: tick duration algorithm
+tick count: controls number of ticks emitted during the execution

+tick duration: tick duration

+algorithm

 lambda: used for generating random packets, depricated

 # *Configuration*
-Configuration can be done in the "common.h" file (sorry i don't have a json file"
+Configuration can be done in the "common.h" file (sorry i don't have a json file)

 # *Code Structure*